lightspeedretail/castor/README.md

 ## Supported databases

 At the moment, only the RDS MySQL database is supported as far as fetching the logs is concerned.
-But the parser should technically work with either RDS (MySQL), MySQL and MariaDB.
+But the parsers should technically work with either RDS (MySQL), MySQL and MariaDB.

+NOTE: Pull requests encouraged :)

 ## Setup